CodeforNepal/codefornepal.github.io/_posts/2023-02-21-data-pipeline-with-apache-airflow-and-fast-api.md

 Hence this is simple datapipeline to extract data from the API endpoints.
 Well depending upon the needs of user many modifications can be made.

-Code for Nepal would like to thank [DataCamp Donates](https://www.datacamp.com/donates) for providing Prashant, and several other fellows access to Datacamp, to learn and grow.
+Code for Nepal would like to thank [DataCamp Donates](https://www.datacamp.com/donates) for providing Prashant, and several other fellows access to DataCamp, to learn and grow.